-- Demonstrate an understanding of the importance of quality leadership in schools - Discuss how Teacher Leaders perform a variety of roles to help influence student learning - Discuss different theories about motivating faculty and students - Work more effectively with other teachers to help them grow as instructors and contributors to the profession - Demonstrate basic leadership skills (e.g., communication, conflict management, group processes, etc.) necessary to lead effectively in education environments - Help facilitate others in organizational improvement processes (i.e., effective change efforts) - Demonstrate the ability to work effectively with others both inside and outside the school - Plan effective professional development for individuals and groups in school settings - Use self-reflection as a vehicle for all improvement efforts, both personal and organizational
+- Demonstrate an understanding of the importance of quality leadership in schools - Utilize self-reflection and self-assessment to determine strengths and weaknesses of professional skills related to Teacher Leadership - Discuss how Teacher Leaders perform a variety of roles to help influence student learning - Discuss relevant concepts for motivating faculty and students - Demonstrate basic leadership skills (e.g., communication, conflict management, group processes, etc.) necessary to lead effectively in education environments - Plan effective professional development for individuals and groups in school settings - Help facilitate others in organizational improvement processes (i.e., effective change efforts) - Demonstrate the ability to work effectively with others both inside and outside the school - Plan effective professional development for individuals and groups in school settings - Demonstrate an understanding of ethical issues in teacher leadership. - Demonstrate an awareness of legal issues in teacher leadership. - Demonstrate an awareness of resource management in teacher leadership